sgioldasis/kafkamysql/README.md

 make run
 ```

 You will see program output in your console.
 Also, you might see some files under `logs` folder.
 File `rejected.txt` will log rejected messages (if any) and file `warnings.txt` will log MySQL warnings (if any).
+The program will keep running until you press `Ctrl-C` in which case it will exit.

 ## Blog Posts - More Information About This Repo